1st Guards Tank Army: Russo-Ukrainian War

-During the 2021–2022 Russo-Ukrainian crisis, elements of the 1st Guards Tank Army were reported to have forward deployed to the Pogonovo training ground south of Voronezh.
+During the prelude to the Russian invasion of Ukraine, elements of the 1st Guards Tank Army were reported to have forward deployed to the Pogonovo training ground south of Voronezh.
 Main battle tanks, self-propelled and towed artillery, and long-range multiple rocket launchers (MRLs), reportedly drawn from the 4th Guards Tank Division and the 2nd Motorised Rifle Division, were reported to have been positioned in the vicinity of Voronezh.
 A few months before the invasion, the 47th Guards Tank Division was formed from the 6th Separate Guards Tank Brigade.

-After the invasion began in February 2022, the Army took part in the Northeastern Ukraine offensive of the 2022 Russian invasion of Ukraine, with the 2nd Guards MRD taking part in the failed Siege of Chernihiv.
+Members of the 1st Guards Tank Army's 2nd Guards Motor Rifle Division were sentenced in absentia to imprisonment by Ukrainian courts for alleged war crimes including the shelling of the city hospital of Trostianets and ordering the killing of a civilian in Boromlia, both in Sumy Oblast.
+Units of the army's 4th Guards Tank Division, including the 12th and 13th Guards Tank Regiments, were also reported to have been among the Russian forces which occupied Trostianets.

+Units of the 1st Guards Tank Army were reported in Kharkiv Oblast as early as 17 March 2022, when the Ukrainian military claimed to have stopped a column belonging to the 47th Division's 26th Tank Regiment near Kamyanka, Kharkiv Oblast.
+By the beginning of April 2022, elements of the 1st Guards Tank Army had been redeployed from Sumy Oblast to Izium in the Kharkiv Oblast.
+On 13 September 2022, UK Defence Intelligence identified 1st Guards Tank Army as the primary force that retreated from Kharkiv Oblast during the Ukrainian Kharkiv counteroffensive.
+Having suffered "heavy casualties", the Ministry claimed that the army as "severely degraded" and its ability to counter NATO "severely weakened".

 Ukraine reported in May 2022 that the Ukrainian Main Intelligence Directorate had obtained documents showing that after 3 weeks of fighting the 1st Guards Tank Army had sustained 409 casualties (61 KIA, 209 WIA, 44 missing, 96 surrendered), and 308 units of military equipment had been seized.

 The United Kingdom Ministry of Defence reported on 19 May 2022 that army commander General-Lieutenant Sergey Kisel had been suspended for his failure to capture Kharkiv.
+Kisel was transferred to serve as chief of staff of the Russian troops in Syria.

-On 13 September 2022, UK Defence Intelligence identified 1st Guards Tank Army as the primary force that retreated from Kharkiv Oblast during the Ukrainian Kharkiv counteroffensive.
-Having suffered heavy casualties, it described the army as "severely degraded" and its ability to counter NATO "severely weakened."
-By December, the UK MoD reported that the Army had been replenished with recruits, and was active in the Battle of Svatove.
+By December, the UK MoD reported that the Army had been replenished with recruits, and was active on the Luhansk Oblast front.